 About the Author

 Robert Pruter is an independent scholar in both popular music history and in sport history.
-He is the author of His Chicago Soul and Doowop: The Chicago Scene as well as The Rise of American High School Sports and the Search for Control: 1880-1930.
+He is the author of His Chicago Soul, Doowop: The Chicago Scene, and The Rise of American High School Sports and the Search for Control: 1880-1930.

 Related Interest